jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 Object Reference
 ----------------

 A sub-object can point to another object, residing elsewhere in the system.
-That sub-object is considered a link, redirecting to another object.
+That sub-object is considered a link, redirecting to another object:

 ![](images/Objects.003.png)